calaba/octave-3.8.2-enable-64-ubuntu-14.04/README.md

 For troubleshooting purposes if you wanna compare what is happening in the logs being produced while compiling Octave 3.8.2 from it's sources on Ubuntu 14.04 / 14.04.1 - here adding step-by-step scenari how to compile Octave with standard options (without the --enable-64 indexing):

 1) Install Ubuntu Linux Desktop 14.04 from ISO distribution file (Installation CD-ROM can be downloaded from original distribution site http://mirror.anl.gov/pub/ubuntu-iso/DVDs/ubuntu/14.04/release/).
-The compilation and installation procedures might work on later versions of Ubuntu Linux Desktop as well - i.e. 14.04.1 or 14.10 - I just didn't have time to test those (yet).
+The compilation and installation procedures might work on later versions of Ubuntu Linux Desktop as well.

 2) (optional) Update Ubuntu Linux Desktop with latest updates (Internet connection required)

-3) Download Octave sources (ftp://ftp.gnu.org/gnu/octave/octave-3.8.2.tar.gz) and extract it to /opt directory
+3) Download Octave sources (ftp://ftp.gnu.org/gnu/octave/octave-3.8.2.tar.gz) and extract it to /opt directory (as root)

-4) Run the script '1-compile-install-prereq.sh' - it will install required tools and libs for compilation.
+4) Run the script 'sudo 1-compile-install-prereq.sh' - it will install required tools and libs for compilation.
 It might install too much ...
 (900MB)

 5) In addition install manually standard libraries required by Octave:

     (as root)
     sudo apt-get -y install  libblas-dev liblapack-dev libqhull-dev libglpk-dev libqrupdate-dev libsuitesparse-dev

-6) Get the '/x64-libs/_archives/ARPACK/ARPACK' sub-directory of this Repo - i.e. by copying also to the /opt directory.
+6) Get the '/x64-libs/_archives/ARPACK/ARPACK' sub-directory of this Repo - copy it to the /opt directory.
 Then  make & instal the ARPACK library as follows:

     (as root - assuming ARPACK flder and files and the make_so_lib.sh script are copied into /opt/ARPACK) sudo su